Coroneted fruit dove

 The coroneted fruit dove (Ptilinopus coronulatus), also known as the lilac-capped fruit dove, is a species of bird in the family Columbidae.
 It is found in New Guinea.
-Its natural habitats are subtropical or tropical dry forests and subtropical or tropical moist lowland forests.
+Its natural habitats are subtropical or tropical dry forests and subtropical or tropical moist lowland forests, particularly in hilly terrain.
 The bird is characterised by a distinctive crest or "coronet" of feathers on its head and has a distinctive, low-pitched call.
 The Coroneted Fruit Dove is a brightly coloured bird with a green head, neck and breast, and a yellow belly.